-The Cultural Impedance Mismatch Between Data Professionals and Application Developers
+The Cultural Impedance Mismatch Between Data Professionals and Developers

 Symptoms of the cultural impedance mismatch include:

-To understand why our industry suffers from the object-data divide you need to consider the history of the information technology industry, see Figure 2 for a timeline.
+To understand why our industry suffers from the object-data divide you need to consider the history of the information technology industry, see Figure 1 for a timeline.
 Object technology was first introduced in the late 1960s and adopted by the business community in the late 1980s and early 1990s, marking what I consider to be the first point of divergence.
-Up until then the data and developer communities pretty much worked to the same set of philosophies and strategies -- it wasn’t perfect, but at least the two groups were reasonably in sync with each other.
+Up until then the data and developer communities pretty much worked to the same ways of thinking (WoT) and ways of working (WoT) — it wasn’t perfect, but at least the two groups were reasonably in sync with each other.

 But the object revolution motivated a cultural gap between the two communities that has existed every since.
 As with most other new technologies, there was spectacular hype surrounding objects at the start: Everything is an object.
 Object technology is a silver bullet that solves all of our problems.
 Objects are easier to understand and to work with.
 Object technology is the only thing that you’ll ever need.
 In time reality prevailed and these claims were seen for what they were, wishful thinking at best.
 Unfortunately one bit of hype did serious damage, the idea that the pure approach supported by objectbases would quickly eclipse the “questionable” use of relational technologies.
 This mistaken belief, combined with the findings of several significant research studies that showed that object techniques and structured techniques don’t mix well in practice, led many within the object community to proclaim that objects and relational databases shouldn’t be used together.